 How does a semester or year of OCS help students in Computer Science prepare for graduate school or various career opportunities?

-- Off-campus studies expands the student’s breadth within the discipline by offering a range of courses that Whitman College cannot offer on a regular basis in the Mathematics and Computer Science Department.
+- Off-campus studies expands the student’s breadth within the discipline by offering a range of courses that Whitman College cannot offer on a regular basis.

 As a general rule of thumb, the Computer Science faculty recommend the following for students who wish to study off campus.